phoenix142/phoenix142.github.io/README.md

 <p>
 <p>The main differences from GW:</p>
 <ul>
-<li>absolutely all members of the guild who put up teams on the SM participate</li>
+<li>absolutely all members of the guild who put up teams on the CoW must participate</li>
 <li>the battle starts at 06-15 Moscow time and goes on for 3 days without a break until the end of 3 days (until 05 Moscow time)</li>
 <li>each hero and each titan can only be used once</li>
-<li>there are fortifications with power-ups that depend on the role of the heroes or the elements of the titans</li>
+<li>there are fortifications with buffs that depend on the role of the heroes or the elements of the titans</li>
 </ul>
 <p>Without explicit permission in the chat, it is FORBIDDEN to attack even on set targets.
 Attacks at your own discretion are FORBIDDEN until explicit permission to do so in the chat</p>
 </p>